edg-l/edgarluque.com/content/blog/rust-hashmap.md

     len: usize,
     // The hasher.
     state: S,
-    // Wehther to use quadratic or linear probing.
+    // Whether to use quadratic or linear probing.
     quadratic: bool,
 }
 ```